 5.6.1 Tactile or auditory status

-Where ICT has a locking or toggle control and that control is visually presented to the user, the ICT shall provide at least one mode of operation where the status of the control can be determined either through touch or sound without operating the control.
+Where ICT has a locking or toggle control and the status of that control is visually presented to the user, the ICT shall provide at least one mode of operation where the status of the control can be determined either through touch or sound without operating the control.

 NOTE 1: Locking or toggle controls are those controls that can only have two or three states and that keep their state while being used.